schicho/sabanci/README.md

 I am only studying at Sabanci University for one semester as an exchange student.
 If there is interest in this project beyond my stay, I may transfer the ownership of the project to someone else.

+## Disclaimer

+This project and application is not affiliated with Sabanci University.